Image from Canva

 Make certain to communicate with your sponsor before your move.
 Let him or her know a little bit about your family, the ages of your children, whether you’re bringing pets, and any specific questions you have about your new duty station.

-While there is no way to cover every possible concern before arriving in a different country, having information ahead of time can help so much with offsetting anxiety or misunderstandings.
+While there is no way to cover every possible concern before arriving in another country, having information ahead of time can help so much with offsetting anxiety or misunderstandings.

 I hope your family has a great experience like ours did with your own incredible overseas sponsor!
 And if you do, make sure to let them know... and then you can pay it forward by being a sponsor to another incoming family.